 - Brainwriting: If you have no opportunity to meet, you can also act in writing.
 Write down a list of your ideas and send this list to a first colleague.
 This one adds to the list and, inspired by your ideas, may find some new ones.
 He now sends the extended list to a third colleague.
 You can continue such a brainwriting as you like until you have found enough topics.

-- The A-Z Technology: Also the A-Z Technology can help to find new idea.
+- The A-Z Technique: The way food is A-Z Technology can help to find new idea.
 Simply create a list with the letters from A to Z and try to generate an idea for each letter.

 Once the list of topics has been created, the proposals are first clustered and then evaluated.
 Assessment criteria are, for example, the relevance for selected target persons, the suitability for individual phases in the purchase process of a customer, the effort involved in the implementation and so on.